-Prof. Andreas Kaplan, Rector of the ESCP Europe in Berlin, has put forward five theses on the idea of European universities: What we could achieve via these universities and for what they could stand for.
+Prof. Andreas Kaplan, Rector of the ESCP in Berlin, has put forward five theses on the idea of European universities: What we could achieve via these universities and for what they could stand for.

 1. A European university … creates a European identity.

 Leading politicians such as Emmanuel Macron, Jean-Claude Juncker and now Ursula von der Leyen view education and culture as the key to establishing a European identity.
 Until now, there have mainly been national courses with degrees which are geared merely to the country in question.
 There is no pan-European degree.
 However, it is precisely this which is required, in order to create a pan-European tertiary system that results in a collectively recognised identity.
 The prerequisite for this would be a European entity, which sets the content and requirements of such a course and bestows the grade.

 2. A European university … is attractive and needs a reputation.